בְּרֵאשִׁית

 יח

-This verse defines the functions of the two luminaries.
+Rambam (1138–1204) commentary: This verse defines the functions of the two luminaries.
 Their dominion consists of causing a distinction between the darkness and the light.
-The great luminary, the sun, will dominate by day and its light will be everywhere - even in places where its direct rays do not reach.
-The smaller luminary, the moon, will dominate by night - although it will do no more than relieve the darkness (Rambam 1138–1204).
+The great luminary, the sun, will dominate by day, and its light will be everywhere - even in places where its direct rays do not reach.
+The smaller luminary, the moon, will dominate by night, although it will do no more than relieve the darkness.

-And there was evening and there was morning, fourth day.
+And it was evening and it was morning, the fourth day.

 19